 - Do work and commit to your branch.

-- When you are ready to create a pull request, squash to the minimum number of commits.
+- If needed, squash to the minimum number of commits.
 For help on squashing commits, see this tutorial or StackOverflow answer.

 - At least one committer (and others in the community) will review your pull request and add any comments to your code.

-- Repeat this process until a reviewer comments with a +1.
+- Repeat this process until a reviewer approves the pull request.

 java. javax. <blank line> <all other non-static imports in alphabetical order> <blank line> <static imports in alphabetical order>